 Most bike chains are made of alloy steel for strength but some performance models may feature high-end alloy parts or hollow pins/side plates to save weight.

-If you don’t want to read our in-depth guide on chains, you can go directly to the relevant product pages via the links below:
+If you don’t want to read our in-depth best bike chains buying guide, you can go directly to the relevant product pages via the links below:

 The type of chain you need will depend on the type of bike you are riding.
 A number of different chain widths are available, to suit specific bike types such as BMX, or to fit different road and MTB drivetrains (e.g. an 11-speed cassette requires a different chain to a 9-speed one – the chain must be thinner in order to fit into the narrower spaces between the sprockets.